PRIORITIES

 -

-The Trump administration and Republicans in Congress have relentlessly attacked the core principles of our democratic system of government, particularly “blue states” like Delaware.
-We must fight back and do what is in our power to defend against these attacks, as they seem to only be escalating.
+The Trump administration and Republicans in Congress have relentlessly attacked the core principles of our democratic system of government, particularly in “blue states” like Delaware.
+We must fight back and do everything in our power to defend against these attacks, as they are only escalating.
 As Treasurer, I will stand up to Trump’s rule breaking, and prepare for whatever attacks this (or the next) administration tries to throw our way.
 Resilience itself is a form of resistance.
 As Delaware’s next Treasurer, I will:

-Partner with our state’s Governor, Attorney General, and Insurance Commissioner to fight back against the Trump administration
+Partner with our Governor, Attorney General, and Insurance Commissioner to fight back against the Trump administration

-Further stress test our state's finances in preparation for potential future federal funding disruptions, particularly for large budget items like Medicaid, transportation, and education
+Ensure that our state stands ready in the face of any future federal funding disruptions, particularly for big-budget items like Medicaid, SNAP, transportation, and education